NMcoder07/Library-Management-System/README.md

 # Library-Management-System
 College Project Titled Library Management System

 Project Name: Library Management System

-Team Members:

- Navneet Mallick

- Praful Karn

- Rijan Dahal

- Sarbesh Timsina

 Project Description:
 The Library Management System (LMS) is a fundamental tool for efficiently managing library resources and operations like keeping book records, keeping records of students, etc. This project made with C-programming provides the core idea of how a LMS works by providing general functionalities such as adding books in the system, displaying all books, removing specific books , issuing books to students ,  displaying  issued books and searching books by book or author name.